muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 zcat FILENAME | head

+"head" gives us the first few lines (10?) instead of showing the whole file

+Lines
-open line with "J00160...." are the sequencing details (adaptors...etc) sequence letters giving the quality of the sequence above
+open line with "J00160...." are the sequencing details (adaptors...etc) sequence letters giving the quality of the sequence above quality score

+fastqc is used to clean file

 ------
 <div id='id-section6'/>